-During our Free Q&A Wednesday's, I often receive questions private messaged to me that I don’t end up having time to answer.
-So since this is Breastfeeding Awareness Week, I thought it was only fitting to answer this common question for all nursing mothers out there.
+During our Free Q&A Wednesdays, I often receive questions in our DMs that I don’t end up having time to answer.
+So since this is Breastfeeding Awareness Month, I thought it was only fitting to answer this common question for all nursing mothers out there.

 “My daughter is just over 8 months old and I want to start some form of sleep training with her.
 She still nurses during the night (it’s the only thing I can do to get her to calm down and go back to sleep) and for the last week, an hour or so after nursing she would be up again.
 Should I continue nursing her throughout the night?
 I know nursing is a crutch, but how do I begin dropping her feedings?
 Thank you for the help!”

 Being a mother of three, I have always enjoyed that special (quiet) time during the night with my little babies.
 My current little one is 5 months old and definitely didn’t need the night feedings anytime after 4 months old.
 He weighed 19.2 pounds at his 4 month checkup…yes, big boy!!
 My pediatrician actually told me at his 3 month checkup that I was able to drop all night time feedings, but I just wasn’t ready.

 So, the most important reminder is to start weaning your baby off any nighttime feedings only when YOU are ready and your pediatrician gives the green light.

 If your child needs more calories than what you are giving them in the day, by all means continue to feed them throughout the night.
 But with this above example, if your baby is healthy and doesn’t need the feedings in the night…begin one of the following two options.